Hi! I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 Walking up and forcing myself to talk to these 10 strangers I had an epiphany moment.
 These people were all Quilters.
 Right away I know we have something in common and I could build on that.
 I think that’s the trick in a lot of cases, finding that one spark to just begin the conversation.
 That, and learning not to overthink every moment and event in your life.
 Easier said than done but definitely doable!!

 Today I travel all over the world in search of endless quilting knowledge and fun.
-I also continue to design my own Quilt patterns and books inspired by those travels.
-Won’t you join me for an adventure?
+I also continue to design my own Quilt patterns and books inspired by those travels and find a little time to run a YouTube show!
+Won’t you join me for a quilt adventure?

 Did you know I also do Guild appearances?
 If you belong to a Guild and would like to have me come visit, Click HERE for my current list of lectures and workshops!